Involutions of Azumaya algebras: Introduction

-By such comparison, we produce an example of an Azumaya algebra $A$ of degree $n$, over a ring $R$ with an unramified involution $\lambda$, having the property that $A$ is Brauer equivalent to an algebra $A'$ with $\lambda$-involution, but the least degree of such an $A'$ is $2n$, Theorem \ref{th:mainCounterexample}.
-The number $2n$ is a lower bound on the degree of $A'$ by \cite[\S4]{knus_azumaya_1990}, and we showed in \cite{asher_auel_azumaya_2017} that it is sharp in the analogous case where $\lambda$ is assumed to be trivial, by similar methods to those outlined above.
+By such comparison, we produce an example of an Azumaya algebra $A$ of degree $n$, over a ring $R$ with an unramified involution $\lambda$, having the property that $A$ is Brauer equivalent to an algebra $A'$ with $\lambda$-involution, but the least degree of such an $A'$ is $2n$, Theorem \ref{th:mainCounterexample}; the bound $2n$ is the lowest possible by \cite[\S4]{knus_azumaya_1990}, which guarantees the existence of $A'$ of degree $2n$ in general.
+An analogous example in the case where $\lambda$ is assumed to be trivial was given in \cite{asher_auel_azumaya_2017}.
 The method of proof, which is carried out in Sections~\ref{sec:topology} and~\ref{sec:the-example}, is by using existing study of bundles with involution as a branch of equivariant homotopy theory, \cite{may_equivariant_1996}.
 In particular, we can find universal examples of topological Azumaya algebras with involution, which are valuable sources of counterexamples.

-In an appendix, we give a proof that the sheaf of continuous, complex-valued functions on a topological space $X$ satisfies Hensel's lemma.
+In an appendix, we give a proof that the stalks of the sheaf of continuous, complex-valued functions on a topological space $X$ satisfy Hensel's lemma.
 This is used here and there in the body of the paper to treat this case at the same time as \'etale sites of schemes.